Censorship in Kashmir: April 2017 social media ban

 In April 2017, the authorities in Indian administered Kashmir (IAK) banned several social media sites after they believed that they were being used as a tool to indulge violence and terrorism amongst the youths by anti-national elements.
 The government of IAK regularly blocked internet connections but this was the first time such a step was taken on social media.
 Over the past five years, the government blocked internet signals over 28 times and in 2016, the internet connection was blocked for about five months.
 The social media sites and apps blocked included WhatsApp, Snapchat, Facebook, Twitter, WeChat, Skype, Pinterest, and Vine.
 The government described this ban as an action to control the political space in IAK.
 Due to this ban, riots broke down in certain IAK regions.
 The protests started in the southern district of Pulwama by certain ringleaders.
 Hundreds of students have taken it to the streets, some chanting antinational slogans while others attacking the police using rocks.

 Censorship on Facebook

 Several newspapers and magazines, such as Free Press Kashmir, Wande Magazine, and Lost Kashmir History, have been censored on Facebook.
+On 20 August 2023, News outlet The Kashmir Walla's facebook account was removed.